BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

 \subsection{Improving the Composition of Blended Environments}

-Next, we describe three composition techniques to improve the quality and make granular adjustments to the generated environments: \textit{(1)}~\textbf{prompt-enhancement} techniques to provide more detailed instructions to image generation models; \textit{(2)}~\textbf{granular controls for scene-editing} to add visuals or correct distortions; \textit{(3)}~\textbf{hidden surface removal} techniques to integrate users' videos with foreground objects.
+To make the base environments generated via \textit{inpainting} and \textit{image-to-image} techniques more suitable for video-conferencing, we implemented three composition techniques: \textit{(1)}~\textbf{prompt enhancement} to further align environments to the meeting context and enhance the visual quality; \textit{(2)}~\textbf{granular scene-editing controls} to add visuals or correct distortions; \textit{(3)}~\textbf{hidden surface removal} techniques to integrate users' videos with foreground objects.

-\paragraph{\textnormal{\textbf{Generating context-informed and thematic environments through LLM-driven prompt padding}} \textit{(R2)}} Crafting expressive prompts remains a challenge for novice users of image generation models, requiring significant trial and error~\cite{bradePromptifyTexttoImageGeneration2023, chungPromptPaintSteeringTexttoImage2023}.
-To lower the barrier to entry for meeting participants to create high-quality and detailed environments, \SystemName enhances user-specified prompts with additional keywords suggested by large language models, a technique demonstrated in prior systems research (e.g., Opal~\cite{liuOpal2022}).
-We elicit text-based prompts from users in two steps to decouple requirements for the layout of the environment, which is driven by the \textit{Meeting Activity}, and aesthetic elements that reflect the \textit{Meeting Theme}.
-Then, query GPT-3.5 with the \textit{Meeting Activity} and \textit{Meeting Theme} prompts as input, instructing the model to return keywords for five relevant objects in the meeting space and five stylistic qualities that represent the meeting atmosphere.
-The advantage of this approach is dynamically eliciting keywords that are tailored to the meeting context while minimizing the effort and expertise required from meeting participants.
-For example, for a \textit{Meeting Activity} of ``\texttt{Brainstorming Session}'' and \textit{Meeting Theme} of ``\texttt{Hologram},'' GPT-3.5 suggested ``\texttt{Interactive Touchscreens, Holographic Whiteboards Floating Desks} as objects and ``\texttt{Dynamic Lighting Effects, Seamless Integration of Virtual and Physical Elements, Collaborative and Hi-tech Atmosphere}'' as stylistic qualities.
-Inspired by prompt expansion tools for artists (e.g., PromptGen\footnote{\textbf{PromptGen:} https://promptgen.vercel.app/}), \SystemName also adds a fixed set of terms to encourage high-quality results: ``\texttt{highly detailed, intricate, sharp focus, smooth}.''
-Appendix~\ref{appendix:GPT-aided-prompting} includes full examples of GPT queries and outputs.
+\paragraph{\textnormal{\textbf{Generating context-informed and thematic environments through LLM-driven prompt padding}} \textit{(R1, R2)}} Crafting expressive prompts remains a challenge for novice users of image generation models, requiring significant trial and error~\cite{bradePromptifyTexttoImageGeneration2023, chungPromptPaintSteeringTexttoImage2023}.
+To lower the barrier for meeting participants to create detailed environments, \SystemName enhances user-specified prompts with keywords suggested by LLMs, as demonstrated by prior systems~\cite{liuOpal2022, bradePromptifyTexttoImageGeneration2023}.

+First, we elicit text-based prompts from users to define the \textit{Meeting Activity}, which drives the layout of the environment, and the \textit{Meeting Theme}, which steers the generation of aesthetic elements.
+Then, to dynamically tailor the image generation prompts to the meeting context, we query GPT-3.5 to augment the \textit{Meeting Activity} and \textit{Meeting Theme} prompts with keywords for five relevant objects and five stylistic qualities that represent the meeting atmosphere.
+For example, for a \textit{Meeting Activity} of ``\texttt{Brainstorming Session}'' and \textit{Meeting Theme} of ``\texttt{Hologram},'' GPT-3.5 suggested ``\texttt{Interactive Touchscreens}'' and ``\texttt{Holographic Whiteboards}'' as objects and ``\texttt{Dynamic Lighting}'' and ``\texttt{Seamless Integration of Virtual \& Physical Elements}'' as stylistic qualities.